 - 3.1.
 The Council wishes to record the following tariff principles: - 3.1.1.
 All users of municipal services will be treated equitably.
 The various categories of customers will pay the same charges based on the same cost structure1. - 3.1.2.
 The amount payable will be in proportion to usage and based on the tariff structure adopted for the approved category of consumer. - 3.1.3.
 Indigent households will have access to basic services through lifeline tariffs or direct subsidisation in accordance with the Integrated Development Plan.2 - 3.1.4.
 Tariffs will reflect the total cost of services.3 - 3.1.5.
 Tariffs will be set at a level that facilitates the sustainability of services.4 - 3.1.6.
 The extent of the subsidisation of tariffs for poor households will be reported monthly to Council. - 3.2.
 Sustainability will be achieved by ensuring that: - 3.2.1.
 Cash inflows cover cash outflows.
 This means that sufficient provision for bad debts will be made in accordance with accounting policy. - 3.2.2.
 Access to the capital market is maintained.
 This will be achieved by providing for the repayment of capital, maintaining sufficient liquidity levels and realising surpluses on trading services. - 3.3.
 Provision will be made in appropriate circumstances for a surcharge on a tariff.
-This will be necessary for major breakdowns in infrastructure and periods of droughts when a restriction of usage is required5. - Providing for penalties to prohibit exorbitant use will encourage efficient and effective use of resources.
+This will be necessary for major breakdowns in infrastructure and periods of droughts when a restriction of usage is required5. - 3.4.
+Providing for penalties to prohibit exorbitant use will encourage efficient and effective use of resources. - 3.5.
+The extent of rebates on tariffs will be disclosed.
+This will be achieved by publishing the true costs of the service and the rebate as well as the source of the rebate.